The killing of Nemesio Oseguera Cervantes, known as “El Mencho”, has set off a wave of violence and fire in Mexico.

 This method has allowed them to seize territories from their rival groups like the Sinaloa cartel.

 Several members of the cartel were also said to have been killed in the operation by the Mexican Army on Sunday.
-The killing of the world's most wanted drug cartel leaders is set to improve Mexico’s relations with the US.
+The killing of the world's most wanted drug cartel leader is set to improve Mexico’s relations with the US.
 The country’s Ministry of Defence also said that they seized several armoured vehicles and weapons during the operation, including rocket launchers.

-However there are fears that the killing could lead to more violence in the country as rival groups may now take advantage of the blow to seize back control of territories.
+However, there are fears that the killing could lead to more violence in the country as rival groups may now take advantage of the blow to seize back control of territories.
 Mexican President Sheinbaum has critisised the strategy of taking out the "kingpin" of a cartel as it often resulted in violence.
 David Mora, Mexico analyst for International Crisis Group said “This might be a moment in which those other groups see that the cartel is weakened and want to seize the opportunity for them to expand control and to gain control over Cartel Jalisco in those states.”